openSUSE/news-o-o/_posts/2010-02-17-number-two-always-tries-harder-opensuse-milestone-2.markdown

 With the latest release of empathy, which brings again bugfixes and translation updates, we'll most likely feel comfortable enough to push it into the GNOME default installation since the UI has been improved a lot and it's more solid now.

-Other desktop apps that got updated are evolution (2.29.90) whichÂ  has a account-wide search scope for mails now and improves  its sidebar and ECalModel interaction.
+Other desktop apps that got updated are evolution (2.29.90) which  has a account-wide search scope for mails now and improves  its sidebar and ECalModel interaction.
 And VirtualBox OSE (3.1.4), the latest maintenance release of  the 3.1 series,  which improves stability and fixes regressions, see their [ ChangeLog](http://www.virtualbox.org/wiki/Changelog) for  details.

 ## Base System